 As a water-loving, active yogi, long distance road trips are not on my bucket list.
 Not that I have a bucket list.
-But if I did have such a list, sitting in a driver’s seat for several hours a day, for several consecutive days, would not be a feature.
+But if I did have such a list, sitting in a driver’s seat for several consecutive days would not be a feature.

 However, due to a series of circumstances which are not entertaining enough to be elaborated on here, I recently found myself on a coast-to-coast road trip across Australia.
 From East to West.
 Driving every day, solo.
 Well, not entirely solo.
 It was in a two-car convoy with my dearly beloved.
 We were each a single occupant in our respective vehicles.
 That’s a lot of solo time.
 Across a lot of open, wild country.

 There are many places in Australia where I would not choose to live.
 I would not choose to live on a drought-stricken property, many miles from swimming waters.
 I would not choose to establish a home where there is no phone signal.
 Or where there is no neighbour, domestic or commercial, for thousands of miles.
 As I drove across our vast country, thinking such thoughts, I was filled with gratitude for those who live in these isolated locations.

 I gave thanks for the working families who offer refreshment, fuel and accommodation along the Nullabor Plain – that unforgiving stretch of relentless flatness.
 I nodded with admiration and respect for the grain farmers who toil amidst challenging conditions to cultivate their crops.
 I mentally shook hands with every transport operator who spends their life distributing and delivering goods.
 The fabric of our society would be in tatters without these key people.